Mathu-lmn/rpemotes_old/README.md

 - Thank you [MrWitt](https://www.gta5-mods.com/users/MrWitt)for the custom animations

 - A huge thank you to [AdoredRose](https://forum.cfx.re/u/adoredrose/summary) for assisting with animations

+- Thank you [Vedere](https://discord.gg/XMywAMQ8Ef) for the custom props

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.